 The North Sea States are Belgium, Denmark, France, Germany, Ireland, the Netherlands, Norway, Sweden, and the United Kingdom.

 The issue of oiled wildlife response was first brought to the attention of the Bonn Agreement in 2007, when it was discussed within the Working Group on Operational, Technical and Scientific Questions concerning Counter Pollution Activities (OTSOPA).
-In 2009 OTSOPA agreed to develop a chapter on oiled wildlife response for the Bonn Agreement Counter-Pollution Manual, which is under development.
-Along similar lines to the HELCOM Response Manual, Chapter 34 of the Manual now includes guidelines for bringing in international support for oiled wildlife response, changes to the POLREP reporting system to reflect wildlife aspects and guidance on developing national response plans which would put these tools into operation during an incident.
+In 2009 OTSOPA agreed to develop a chapter on oiled wildlife response for the Bonn Agreement Counter-Pollution Manual.
+Along similar lines to the HELCOM Response Manual, Volume II, part 2.10 of the Manual now includes guidelines for bringing in international support for oiled wildlife response, changes to the POLREP reporting system to reflect wildlife aspects and guidance on developing national response plans which would put these tools into operation during an incident.